kakurk/kkurkela.github.io/index.md

 This project is currently exploring the influence of emotional stimuli on memory for context, specifically when emotionally negative images are grouped together versus randomly intermixed and when the background context is shifted versus reinstated during retrieval (see [pre-registration](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d) for more information).

 _Transcranial Direct Current Stimulation of Memory Networks_
-This project is currently trying to see if it is possible to modulate item and contextual memory performance using network targeted tDCS, particularly seeing if there is an interaction with Emotion.
+This project is currently trying to see if it is possible to modulate item and contextual memory performance using network targeted tDCS, particularly seeing if there is an interaction with the emotional valence of the memoranda.

-_Effects of Emotion on Associative Memory_
+_Effect of Emotion on Memory for overlapping multi-element memoranda_
-This project is currently trying to study the influences of emotion of associative memory, specifically on overlapping associations that can be integrated into "events".
+This project is currently trying to study the influences of emotion of associative memory, specifically on overlapping associations that can be integrated into events engrams.